Amiga Rulez Magazine was a Spanish magazine which was only available in very limited numbers, and after a few issues, the magazine went quiet.

-It was always a magazine that i was looking forward to read, everytime a new issue came in my mailbox felt almost like christmas.
+It was always a magazine that i was looking forward to reading, everytime a new issue came in my mailbox felt almost like Christmas.

 The best thing about Total Amiga was that it was a very personal magazine, it is kind of hard to explain but it felt like if the people who wrote it knew how and were to connect with its readers.
 One of the reasons behind this was most likely down to its roots and being an active club at the same time.

-In general content wise the magazines was packed with good articles, many from personal experiences and how and why and where to make the best out of them.
+In general content wise the magazines were packed with good articles, many from personal experiences and how and why and where to make the best of them.

 I was a very active Amiga user at this time (i am still though nothing like back then) and i basically knew my way around most things so it wasn’t all that much to learn from the magazines yet it was a great read and they always accepted feedback too.

-The editors took the feedback serious and responded with better articles and so on.
+The editors took the feedback seriously and responded with better articles and so on.